Common College Interview Questions and How to Answer Them

 1. How Would You Describe Yourself to Someone Who Did Not Know You?

-This question asks you to talk about your passion, interests, and quirks.
+What they want to know: Colleges ask this question to know more about your passion, interests, and quirks.
 It requires you to demonstrate that you are more than just a name on an application.
 Use this question to showcase who you are as a person.

 Why we like it: It has the right amount of details and doesn’t overshare.
 The answer is clear and concise, showing the interviewer that you have a good work ethic and are easygoing.